 A complete system documentation package is a fundamental requirement for system approvals.
-At a minimum, this documentation must include system specifications, parts lists, electrical schematics, mechanical drawings, and instructions for the installation, operation and maintenance of the system.
+At a minimum, this documentation must include system specifications, parts lists, and electrical schematics.
 The supplied documentation is reviewed to verify that the following items are included:

-- System description and specifications - Data sheets for all major components (modules, inverters, etc) - Complete electrical schematic - Warranty information on components and complete system
+• System description and specifications

+- Data sheets for all major components (modules, inverters, etc.) - Complete electrical schematic - Warranty information on components and complete system